teamblockbeats/blockbeats/guide.md

 * A deployed contract should appear in the list below, expand this contract item
 * You SHOULD be able to interact with your deployed contract using this interactive interface.
   * To interact, you probably will need some ETH (see **configure your metamask** ^)

+## Django (Irrelevant for time being)
+### First time set up
+The django is run through a python `virtual environment`.

+* Firstly install `virtualenv`: (`pip install virtualenv`)
+* Create your virtualenv called "venv" from the base directory: `virtualenv venv`

+### Running the server
+To run server first enter the virtualenv:
+* on mac/unix: `source venv/bin/activate`

+If you have just pulled a new version of the project, there might be new python dependencies to install: `pip install -r requirements.txt`

+After you've built the node static, the local server can be ran:
+* `cd server`
+* `python manage.py runserver`

 # AWS Serverless Deployment
 Whilst the site doesn't have a need for a database (or django entirely), we can deploy to AWS - [available here](http://blockbeats.s3-website-ap-southeast-2.amazonaws.com/).